Broomsedge Control

 What is Broomsedge?

-• Broomsedge is a fast-growing perennial grass that is known to spread over agricultural sites, especially in the springtime.
+• Broomsedge is a fast-growing perennial grass known to spread over agricultural sites, especially in the springtime.

 How to Get Rid of Broomsedge

-• We recommend using Quali-Pro Glyphosate Plus Herbicide to eliminate broomsedge from your property.
+• We recommend using Quali-Pro Glyphosate Plus Herbicide mixed with SFM Extra Pre-Emergent Herbicide to eliminate broomsedge from your property.

 Preventing Broomsedge Reinfestations

-• The best way to prevent broomsedge on lawns is through cultural methods that allow the turfgrass to become thick and nutrient-rich, thus aiding in broomsedge control by choking it out of the landscape.
+• The best way to prevent broomsedge is through cultural methods that allow the turfgrass to become thick and nutrient-rich.
+This aids in broomsedge control by choking it out of the landscape.

 Questions and Answers